1d8/Coqui/README.md

 ## TODO:
 1. Add a feature that constantly checks for processes that involve system imaging (such as FTK) & if it finds it, kill all running processes related to the malware & remove itself.
-2. Add a feature to disable keylogger once banking windows are closed out of.
+2. Add a feature to disable keylogger once banking windows are closed out of (added killlogger which does this).